Other FootieMag.net Sites >

 Schools must be informed of any postponement at least two days in advance of the match, unless due to bad weather.

-Failure to do so should result in the game being forfeit.
+Failure to do so could result in the game being forfeit.

 3. Duration of Play – In league and District Cup Matches